Graph immersions with parallel cubic form: Immersions and Jordan algebras

 Theorem \ref{th_main3} completely characterizes graph immersions with parallel cubic form.
 It reduces their study to the study of real metrised Jordan algebras $(J,\gamma)$.
+Note that the choice of different points $y \in \Omega$ leads to metrised Jordan algebras $(J_y,\gamma_y)$ which are isomorphic.
+The isomorphism is given by the affine-linear maps $g \in \Theta$ which take the different points of $f[\Omega]$ to each other.
+Thus the isomorphism classes of graph immersions with parallel cubic form are in bijective correspondence with the isomorphism classes of metrised Jordan algebras.

-{\remark A stronger condition that the Jordan identity $[L_x,L_{x^2}] = 0$ is the associativity of the algebra $J$, which is equivalent to the condition $[L_x,L_y] = 0$ for all $x,y \in J$.
-By \cite[eq.(1.7)]{Duistermaat01} this condition is equivalent to the flatness of the affine metric. }
+{\remark A stronger condition than the Jordan identity $[L_x,L_{x^2}] = 0$ is the associativity of the algebra $J$, which is equivalent to the condition $[L_x,L_y] = 0$ for all $x,y \in J$.
+By \cite[eq.~(1.7)]{Duistermaat01} this condition is equivalent to the flatness of the affine metric of the corresponding graph immersions with parallel cubic form. }